floragunncom/search-guard-docs/tls_generate_demo_certificates.md

 ```
 truststore.jks
 ```
-The truststore containing the root CA and a signing CA used to sign all other certificates.
+The truststore containing the root CA used to sign all other certificates.

 ```
-node-0-keystore.jks, node-0-keystore.jks, node-2-keystore.jks
+node-0-keystore.jks, node-1-keystore.jks, node-2-keystore.jks
 ```
-Keystores containing node certificates.
-These certificates can be used on all Elasticsearch nodes.
+Keystores containing node certificates and the intermediate certificates.
+These keystores can be used on all Elasticsearch nodes.

 ```
 kirk-keystore.jks
 ```
 Keystore containing a client certificate.
-In the sample configuration files, this certificate is configured to be an admin certificate.
+In the sample configuration files, this certificate is configured to be an admin certificate and can be used with `sgadmin`.

 ```
 spock-keystore.jks